Wolfgang Abel and Marco Furlan: Copycats

-The name Ludwig was later taken up by other fanatics of the Italian far right, who had never had any contact with either Abel or Furlan, but through the newspapers they were attracted by their racist ideas.
+The name Ludwig was later taken up by other fanatics of the Italian far right, who had never had any contact with either Abel or Furlan, but through the newspapers, they were attracted by their racist ideas.
 They decided to organize in the city of Florence on 27 February 1990, a mass beating ensuing against street vendors and immigrant drug dealers present in various parts of the city, leaving the Italian newspapers some flyers in which they claimed aggression by signing as Ludwig.
-Later they went on with bomb attacks against nomad camps in Tuscany, making numerous injuries against the Roma.
+Later they went on with bomb attacks against nomad camps in Tuscany, causing numerous injuries against the Roma.
 Particularly bloody was a bomb attack on an immigrant camp in the Province of Pisa, where a little girl lost an eye and a hand.

 These violent actions caused much outrage because some victims of the attacks were children.
 This increased public pressure for an intervention by the Italian Police and the Carabinieri, who arrested the perpetrators of the attacks.
-The culprit were younger boys than Abel and Furlan, coming from different cities and, when questioned, they said they had never met Ludwig's members in prison, but wanted to copy them.
+The culprits were younger boys than Abel and Furlan, coming from different cities and, when questioned, they said they had never met Ludwig's members in prison, but wanted to copy them.